 - Occupational therapy

-Your doctor will help determine what treatment is right for you.
-The sooner you begin tackling the mental trauma from your accident, the sooner you can move forward with your life!
+Your doctor will help you develop the best treatment plan for your situation.
+The sooner you begin treating your mental trauma, the sooner you can move on with your life.